Missional living

 Missional living is a Christian practice to adopt the thinking, behaviors, and practices of a missionary in everyday life, in order to engage others with the gospel message.

 Background

-Traditionally, Christians have seen mission as either a special event (eg, a one-week series of meetings, or a conference) or as a full-time job for a few individuals (eg, sending a missionary to a foreign country for several years to convert new people to Christianity).
+Traditionally, Christians have seen mission as either a special event (e.g., a one-week series of meetings, or a conference) or as a full-time job for a few individuals (e.g., sending a missionary to a foreign country for several years to convert new people to Christianity).
 Missional living is seen as a way of life for all Christians at all times.

 The Missional Church Movement, a church renewal movement based on the necessity of missional living by Christians, gained popularity at the end of the twentieth century, mainly due to the publication of “Missional Church” by Darrell Guder in 1998, and advocates like Tim Keller Advocates contrast missional living in ordinary life with the idea of a select group of "professional" missionaries, emphasizing that all Christians should be involved in the Great Commission of Jesus Christ.